Skip to content

 • The Sweetpotato Project continued to multiply samples of this important crop in Madagascar and Zambia and provided almost 70,000 clean vines of diverse landraces to farmers in those countries.
 Farmers report good yields from the project’s vines, even in areas of extreme drought.
 Sixty-four landraces from partner countries were sent to the International Potato Center (CIP) in Lima for long-term storage, more than double the project’s target.

-• The 10-year Biodiversity for Opportunities, Livelihoods and Development (BOLD) project, which began in 2021, forged ahead with capacity development of national genebanks in 15 partner countries.
+• The 10-year Biodiversity for Opportunities, Livelihoods and Development (BOLD) project, which began in 2021, forged ahead with capacity development of national genebanks in developing countries.
 A research program led by the Norwegian University of Life Sciences (NMBU) explored how to make crop diversity more readily accessible to farmers by ensuring that genebanks are better integrated in seed systems.
 Workshops in Uganda, Ecuador, Bhutan and Tanzania produced seed system assessment reports to inform pilot projects to strengthen linkages between genebanks and seed systems.
 BOLD partners deposited safety duplicates of their seed collections into the Svalbard Global Seed Vault.

 • The BOLDER initiative, part of the BOLD project, ramped up with stakeholder consultations in four African countries to select nutritious, climate-resilient and environment-friendly opportunity crops for conservation and promotion.